-After a few years of live television news reporting and anchoring in and around rural Virginia, Missouri, Kentucky, and Illinois, he grew tired of earning part-time pay for full-time work.
-So, Matt went back to graduate school and got a customer service job at the local Blue Cross and Blue Shield plan to help pay the tuition.
+After a few years of live television news reporting and anchoring in and around rural Virginia, Missouri, Kentucky, and Illinois, Matt went back to graduate school and got a customer service job at the local Blue Cross and Blue Shield plan to help pay the tuition.
 It’s there he discovered his passion for directly and personally helping people navigate the healthcare maze.

 Decades later, here we are: The Matt Feret Show combines Matt’s passions for helping people with Medicare insurance, older adult and retirement issues, healthcare, and personal finance with his love for in-depth journalism and broadcasting.

 Matt holds an MHA from Washington University in St. Louis, a BA from Virginia Tech and is currently completing postgraduate work at The Kellogg School of Management at Northwestern University.
 In his supposed free time, Matt loves to read, travel, backpack, attend sporting events and heavy metal concerts.
 He lives in Chicagoland with his wife and three children.